Jose Trevino Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Angels pitching staff ranks 21st in MLB.
+- The 8.3 strikeouts per nine innings put together by the Angels pitching staff ranks 24th in the league.

-- The Angels have the 10th-ranked team ERA among all league pitching staffs (3.73).
+- The Angels have a 3.62 team ERA that ranks ninth across all league pitching staffs.

-- Angels pitchers combine to allow 14 home runs (0.9 per game), the seventh-fewest in the league.
+- Angels pitchers combine to allow 14 home runs (0.8 per game), the sixth-fewest in the league.

-- Suarez (0-1) takes the mound for the Angels to make his third start this season.
+- Canning (0-0) takes the mound for the Angels to make his second start of the season.

-- In his most recent appearance -- out of the bullpen on Monday -- the lefty threw 2/3 innings against the Boston Red Sox while surrendering hits.
+- In his most recent appearance -- out of the bullpen on Tuesday -- the righty threw 2/3 innings against the New York Yankees while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.